Ezra Cohen: Career

-Cohen-Watnick took a position at the Office of Naval Intelligence after graduation.
-Before joining the White House, Cohen-Watnick worked for the Defense Intelligence Agency (DIA), beginning in 2010, where he served in Miami, Haiti, Virginia and Afghanistan.
-Cohen-Watnick was accepted into the training program for the Defense Clandestine Service.
+Cohen took a position at the Office of Naval Intelligence after graduation.
+Before joining the White House, Cohen worked for the Defense Intelligence Agency (DIA), beginning in 2010, where he served in Miami, Haiti, Virginia and Afghanistan.
+Cohen was accepted into the training program for the Defense Clandestine Service.

-Cohen-Watnick underwent training at Camp Peary (commonly known as "The Farm"), where he was trained by the Central Intelligence Agency.
+Cohen underwent training at Camp Peary (commonly known as "The Farm"), where he was trained by the Central Intelligence Agency.
 He was assigned to Afghanistan, with a GS-13 rank.
 He was temporarily assigned to the Defense Intelligence Agency Headquarters in 2014.
-Cohen-Watnick left the DIA for the National Security Council on January 20, 2017.
+Cohen left the DIA for the National Security Council on January 20, 2017.

 National Security Council

-Cohen-Watnick was brought into the United States National Security Council by Michael T. Flynn, the former Director of the Defense Intelligence Agency and President Donald Trump's first National Security Advisor.
+Cohen was brought into the United States National Security Council by Michael T. Flynn, the former Director of the Defense Intelligence Agency and President Donald Trump's first National Security Advisor.
 He was named the NSC's Senior Director for Intelligence Programs.
 This directorship was intermittently held by detailed CIA officers.
-Like Cohen-Watnick, the immediate preceding Senior Director from the Obama Administration was a political appointee.
-Some viewed Cohen-Watnick's appointment as a sign of Trump's mistrust of the CIA.
+Like Cohen, the immediate preceding Senior Director from the Obama Administration was a political appointee.
+Some viewed Cohen's appointment as a sign of Trump's mistrust of the CIA.

-Following Flynn's resignation in February 2017, the new National Security Advisor, H. R. McMaster, attempted to remove Cohen-Watnick, but he was overruled by Trump.
-McMaster attempted to replace Cohen-Watnick with veteran CIA official Linda Weissgold.
+Following Flynn's resignation in February 2017, the new National Security Advisor, H. R. McMaster, attempted to remove Cohen, but he was overruled by Trump.
+McMaster attempted to replace Cohen with veteran CIA official Linda Weissgold.

-It is alleged that Cohen-Watnick inadvertently identified reports suggesting that members of Trump's campaign team had been subjected to incidental surveillance by the United States intelligence community, as part of an unrelated review of privacy procedures.
+It is alleged that Cohen inadvertently identified reports suggesting that members of Trump's campaign team had been subjected to incidental surveillance by the United States intelligence community, as part of an unrelated review of privacy procedures.
 This information was passed on to Chairman of the House Intelligence Committee Devin Nunes by Assistant White House Counsel Michael Ellis.

-It has been reported that Cohen-Watnick has advocated using the American intelligence community to overthrow the current Iranian government.
+It has been reported that Cohen has advocated using the American intelligence community to overthrow the current Iranian government.

-The White House announced Cohen-Watnick's dismissal on August 2, 2017, following policy disagreements with National Security Advisor H.R.
+The White House announced Cohen's dismissal on August 2, 2017, following policy disagreements with National Security Advisor H.R.
 McMaster over Afghanistan, Iran, and Intelligence Oversight.
-According to The Washington Post, Cohen-Watnick resigned following a power shift under McMaster.
-Upon Cohen-Watnick's departure, the White House commented that "General McMaster appreciates the good work accomplished in the NSC's Intelligence directorate under Ezra Cohen's leadership...
+According to The Washington Post, Cohen resigned following a power shift under McMaster.
+Upon Cohen's departure, the White House commented that "General McMaster appreciates the good work accomplished in the NSC's Intelligence directorate under Ezra Cohen's leadership...
 General McMaster is confident that Ezra will make many further significant contributions to national security in another position in the administration."

-In late September 2017, Cohen-Watnick was reportedly succeeded by Michael Barry.
+In late September 2017, Cohen was reportedly succeeded by Michael Barry.